tangrams/tangram-docs/pages/styles.md

 ####`base`
 Optional _string_, naming one of the built-in _draw styles_.
 No default.

 Defines the expected input geometry of the custom style, which determines what other kinds of parameters the style can take.
-Tangram's built-in styles are `polygons`, `lines`, `points`, and `text`.
+Tangram's built-in styles are `polygons`, `lines`, `points`, `text`, and `raster`.
 No default.

 ```yaml
 styles: